-Other reserve with amount GEL715,601 represents benefit received from forgiving loan principal and interest by shareholders according to borrowing restructuring agreement.
+Other reserve with amount GEL1,603,720 represents benefit received from forgiving loan principal and interest in 2021 (GEL715,601) as well benefit generated from reduced interest rates according to shareholder loan agreements (GEL888,119).
 Difference between nominal and fair values of borrowings because of waiving part of interest as well as difference between restructured discounted future cash flows and nominal value has been recognised in capital, in other reserve.